FrontMatter/web-documentation-nextjs/content/docs/content-creation/content-type.md

 - `fileType (enum: 'md' | 'mdx' | 'markdown' | '<your choice>')`: File type of for the content type you define.
 The type will be used to create the file when creating content.
 - `pageBundle (boolean)`: Specify if for the content a folder will be created.
 Default: `false`.
 - `previewPath (string)`: Defines a custom preview path for the content type.
 Default: `null`.
 When the preview path is not set, the value from the [frontMatter.preview.pathName](https://frontmatter.codes/docs/settings#frontmatter.preview.pathname) setting will be used.
+- `template (string)`: Specify a path to a template file that will be used when creating new content with the content type.
+Default: `null`.

 ## Define your own type